Our site engineers only need to inspect external drains and do not need to enter your house or meet with anyone.

 Please note that this guide is a summary of the main points in current regulations affecting off mains drainage systems, and it isn’t intended to provide legal advice.

-Septic Tanks should be at least 7m away from any habitable parts of the building.
-They should also be located within 30m of an access point so the tank can be emptied.
+Septic tanks should be at least 7 metres away from any habitable parts of the building.
+They should also be located within 30 metres of an access point so that the tank can be emptied.

 A drainage field is a perforated or slotted network of pipes which provide secondary treatment of the waste.